sandialabs/samlab/docs/overview.rst

 viewing and modifying existing observations, trials, and models.
-Using a web browser, you can search for observations, trials, and models by their labels and attributes, edit tags and attributes, provide ground-truth labels for newly-acquired observations, explore trained models using inteeractive visualizations, and more.
+Using a web browser, you can search for observations, trials, and models by their labels and attributes, edit tags and attributes, provide ground-truth labels for newly-acquired observations, explore trained models using interactive visualizations, and more.